 We have always had a full audit trail and logging in CloudProxy, but we were in need of a better way to drill into the data.
 Just last week we released a new reporting page, allowing you to see trends, and to analyize deep down into your site’s data.
 This is just a peek at what it looks like:

 We hope that with this new reporting you can get better insight in the types of attacks you’re experiencing, allowing you to better validate your website security posture.

 Yes, the service is global and until now you were unable to identify a Point of Presence (POP), that has now changed.
 We have 100’s of servers globally and now you as the website owner can define the Geographic area you want your POP to be in.

 In your dashboard, you’re able to define your desired location (e.g., USA, Canada, Japan, Australia, UK and Brazil) and now you can choose where you want your traffic to be from:

 If you are in Europe, the UK location is likely your fastest option.
 Or, if you are in Asia, you can try either Japan or Australia.
 Don’t know what makes sense?
 No worries, you can let us choose the default location, allowing us to try and find the best/shortest path available.

 4 – Rewritten Back-end, Better Performance, Improved Detection and Cleaner Experience

 Everything outlined above talks to the aesthetic changes

-Above are just some of the visual things we added, but more importantly we’ve rewritten the backend, the core – the engine, to better scale and more effectively detect issues, allowing us to reduce the noise – false positives.
-We continue to use the same multi-tiered approach to protection, application profiling, whitelisting, blacklisting and IDS, but it’s all more tightly integrated.
+Above are just some of the visual things we added, but more importantly we’ve rewritten the back-end, the core – the engine, to better scale and more effectively detect issues, allowing us to reduce the noise – i.e. false positives.
+We continue to use the same mulch-tiered approach to protection, application profiling, whitelisting, blacklisting and IDS, but it’s all more tightly integrated.